DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/career-progression.md

 related_content:
     How to become a teacher : "/steps-to-become-a-teacher" Teacher pay and benefits : "/is-teaching-right-for-me/teacher-pay-and-benefits"
-    Scholarships and bursaries for training to teach : "/funding-and-support/scholarships-and-bursaries"
+    Bursaries and scholarships for training to teach : "/funding-and-support/scholarships-and-bursaries"

 keywords:
   - Professional Development